snobjorn/addresshelper/README.md

 - correctness: focus on basic functionality
 - documenation: commenting above functions etc. + readme
-- testing: eslint, console and logging, workflow in github when pulling from stage to main -- wcag
+- testing: eslint, console and logging. would have: workflow in github when pulling from stage to main -- changes, wcag
 - readability: descriptive names for components, variables and functions
 - application architecture: feature based setup, even though this is a small project

 ## questions

 - vite: up and running fast
-- redux: not used before, interested in trying its approach to loader and action
 - pnpm: fast
 - ci/cd: code in feature branch, pr into stage (deploy to stage.example.com), pr into main (deploy to example.com)
 - translation/localization: not experience with this, but would have combined language switcher, placed strings in json files for each language.
 - tracking/analytics: not implemented in my solution. for simple public app -> event tagging with tracking script. for larger solutions behind login -> some back-end integration perhaps.
-- testing:
+- testing: would have set up vitest and test the api, have not done this

 ## todo